 Exchanging and interchanging various types of data between different translation management systems (TMS) is an area of increasing activity in the field of product and media localization and translation.
 It comprises multiple workflows of human and machine processes, multiple data types, and multiple technologies.
 The Translation Interoperability Protocol (TIP) is designed to enable the seamless and lossless sharing of data and information between different independent TMS based on open standards for data representations.
 The technical means for this sharing is the TIP Package (TIPP), which represents a transport container with several resources (TIPP Objects) that are needed to accomplish a certain translation task.

 Currently, there are several other efforts under development related to container formats for translation interoperability.
 We consider those efforts to be complementary to our own approach.
-The focus of the initial version of TIPP is to document and implement a package format that is machine-readable and can reliably exchange translation assets and certain limited types of metadata.
+The focus of the initial version of TIPP is to document and implement a package format that is machine-readable and can reliably exchange translatable resources and certain limited types of metadata.

 In contrast, other approaches are tackling efforts to describe additional business related processes and metadata, for example, from bidding through actual translation tasks to the final evaluation and billing procedures, at the expense of complexity and machine readability.
 We believe that both efforts may benefit from additional collaboration and cross-pollination of ideas in the future.

+Goals and Non-goals of TIP and TIPP

+The purpose of TIP is to provide a way to exchange data that has been normalized for translation between different links in a translation tool chain.
+Because of this focus, there are a number of broader problems that it does not attempt to solve.
+In particular, TIP does not attempt to define the boundary between CMS systems and translation tools; it assumes that its translatable content has already been imported into a TIP-aware system somehow.

+More generally, it does not attempt to address use cases involving the needs of systems outside of the translation tool chain.
+For example, some localization workflows expect files or directories to be renamed based on locale-dependent (or other variable) elements.
+These use cases are beyond the current scope of TIP.

+Even within these constraints, the present scope of TIPP is narrow.
+This version supports only bilingual translation projects, and does not support the partial completion of a project.
+These use cases may be supported in future iterations of TIPP.

 Versioning of this Reference

 An important part of the approach for the TMS Interoperability Protocol Package is an agile und fast implementation of the first version of TIPP.
 This reference might therefore change quickly over time and it is important to understand the compatibility between the versions.